 Instagram Reels Not Working?
 10 Fixes That Work in 2026

 Instagram Reels not working?
-Fix playback errors, upload failures, and missing Reels with 10 step-by-step methods we tested on iOS 18 and Android 15.
+Fix playback errors, upload failures, and missing Reels with 10 step-by-step methods for iOS 18 and Android 15.

 Instagram Reels stops working for three reasons most of the time: a glitchy app cache, an outdated build, or a flaky connection.
-We tested every fix below on an iPhone 15 running iOS 18.3 and a Samsung Galaxy S24 running Android 15 over two weeks of repeated Reels failures.
-Start with Method 1.
-It cleared the issue in most of our attempts.
+The fixes below apply to recent iPhones on iOS 18 and Samsung Galaxy phones on Android 15.
+Start with Method 1, which clears the issue in most cases.

-- Force-closing Instagram and reopening it resolved Reels playback freezes quickly in our testing on both iPhone 15 and Galaxy S24
+- Force-closing Instagram and reopening it resolves Reels playback freezes quickly on both iPhone and Galaxy phones

 - On Android, clearing the Instagram cache (